The Gun (film)

 The Gun is a 1974 American thriller drama television film.

 The film stars David Huffman, Ron Thompson, Richard Bright, Pepe Serna, Lee de Broux, Stephen Elliott, Michael McGuire and John Sylvester White.
 It was written for television by Jay Benson, Richard Levinson, William Link and directed by John Badham.
-It aired as an Movie of the Week on November 13, 1974.
+It aired as an ABC Movie of the Week on November 13, 1974.

 The Gun was inspiration for the song "Golden Ring", recorded by George Jones and Tammy Wynette in 1976.
 The song would reach number-one on the Billboard Country Singles chart later that year.

-There have been episodes of television series similar to this film, such as a 1975 episode of Hawaii Five-O titled "Diary of a Gun."
-A 1982 episode of Quincy, M.E. titled "Guns Don't Die" has a very similar plot to The Gun, including the ending.

 Plot

 A series of interweaving stories tell the journey of a handgun, specifically, a .38 Special revolver, as it passes from one owner to another.

 The opening credits run over scenes of the manufacture of the weapon.
 It is shipped to a gun store, where it is purchased by an older business owner whose home was recently burglarized.
 His wife is uncomfortable with the weapon in the house and convinces him to get rid of it.
 He gives it away to a security guard at his company, who pawns the gun.

 Wayne, a young professional, asks for a gun at the pawn shop.
 He is displeased when told there is a five-day waiting period required by law.
 When the pawnbroker turns to get the blank paperwork, Wayne loads the gun with his own bullets and departs at gunpoint after paying for the pistol.
 At his place of employment, Wayne is given the news that because he has the least seniority, he is being laid off.
 He considers shooting his supervisor before walking outside to the building's plaza during lunchtime, making mock shooting motions at random bystanders with the gun.
 They are alarmed and call the police.
 When the police arrive, Wayne throws the gun through the open window of a parked car before he is arrested.

 Two women get in the car, driving it to a car wash where an employee, Ignacio, discovers the gun under the front seat while vacuuming the interior.
 He takes it to his home in the barrio, where his brother and his pregnant wife both object to its presence.
 One day, the gun and his elderly father both go missing.
 They search and finally realize that after the recent death of his best friend, the father is depressed and considering suicide at the grave of his late wife.
 After stopping him, Ignacio throws the gun and bullets into a dumpster.
 A nearby worker sees the action, retrieves the gun and sells it to an illicit gun dealer.